-The management of Prestige are committed to ensuring that dealings with Personal Information regarding job seekers, staff, clients and others with whom we deal comply with Australian Privacy laws.
-Usually the type of information that we collect includes, but is not limited to:
+Prestige Inhome Care is committed to protecting all personal information and ensuring that the handling of Personal Information provided by job seekers, staff, clients, volunteers and others with whom we deal complies with Australian Privacy laws.

-Prestige will manage all confidential information in accordance with Australian Privacy laws including (but not limited to):
+Prestige will manage all personal information in accordance with Australian Privacy laws including (but not limited to):

 - Freedom of Information Act 1982

 - Health Records Act 2001 (Vic), including the Health Privacy Principles

 - Charter of Human Rights and Responsibilities Act 2006 (Vic)